fedi-e2ee/public-key-directory-specification/Specification.md

 Legal compliance frameworks (e.g., GDPR) are largely out of scope.
 We make some design considerations that aim to alleviate specific technical issues that would otherwise *introduce* compliance obstacles, but go no further.
+We are not lawyers; this document does not contain legal advice.

 ### Notation and Conventions